-Wave conditions were hindcast along each fetch direction for the design winds presented in Table 2-3 (adjusted appropriately for duration) and the mean water depths along the fetch directions as shown in Table 2-4 using methods published in the SPM (1984).
-Wave hindcast results are presented in Figure 2-6 (Significant Wave Height, Hs) and Figure 2-7 (Peak Wave Period, Tp).
-These figures present a summary of Hs and Tp showing the directions from which the highest waves and longest periods approach the site.
+Wave conditions were hindcast along each fetch direction for the design winds presented in

-2.7 SITE SOIL CHARACTERISTICS
+Table 2-3 (adjusted appropriately for duration) and the mean water depths along the fetch directions as shown in Table 2-5.
+Specifically, waves were hindcast for eight directional design wind speeds (i.e. the design wind speeds computed for each individual direction) using methods published in the SPM (1984).
+Wave hindcast results for Significant Wave Height, H_s and Peak Spectral Wave Period, T_p are presented in Figures 2-11 through Figure 2-22.
+These figures present a summary of H_s and T_p showing the directions from which the highest waves and longest periods approach the site for each proposed alignment.

-An evaluation of the soil characteristics at the project site was performed by Engineering
+2.8 SITE SOIL CHARACTERISTICS

-Consultation Construction Remediation, Inc. (E2CR, 2002).
+An evaluation of the soil characteristics at the project site was performed by Engineering Consultation Construction Remediation, Inc. (E2CR, 2002).
 The evaluation included performing soil borings, preparing soil boring profiles, identifying soil strata thickness, location and characteristics, and conducting a preliminary slope stability analysis.
-Results of the preliminary study indicate that the underlying soil consists of silty sand suitable for supporting a dike.
-Areas with soft silty clays at the mud line, however, would need to be undercut and backfilled with sand.
+Results of the E2CR Geotechnical study indicate that the underlying soil varies from silty clays to silty sands.
+The silty sands and preconsolidated silty clays are suitable for supporting the dike, however, areas with soft silty clays at the mud line would need to be undercut and backfilled with sand (E2CR, 2002).

-Figure 2-1: James Island Location Map
+Figure 2-1: Poplar Island Location Map

-Figure 2-2: James Island August 2002 Aerial Photograph Looking Southeast
+Figure 2-2: Poplar Island Environmental Restoration Project November 2001 Aerial Photograph